Mirco-Nani/TobiiWeb/README.md

 # TobiiWeb
-A C++ websocket server that provides local webpages with gaze data coming from Tobii Eyex devices
+A C++ websocket server that provides webpages with gaze data coming from Tobii Eyex devices